- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-- Offer liquids with a straw, which may help bypass the sore area in the mouth.
+- Offer liquids with a straw, which may help bypass the sores in the mouth.

-- Mash or puree hard foods in a blender to make them easier to eat.
+- Offer soft foods.
+Mash or puree foods in a blender to make them easier to eat.

-- Try coating mouth sores with Anbesol® before meals to numb the sores during eating.
+- Try coating mouth sores with Anbesol® or Orajel® before meals to numb them during eating.

-- Offer pain medicines a half hour before mealtime.
+- Offer pain medicines 30 minutes before mealtime.

-- Has redness or shininess in mouth that lasts for more than 48 hours
+- Has redness or shininess in their mouth that lasts for more than 48 hours

 - Has bleeding gums